Course description «Anatomy of the skeletal system»

 Section 1.
 Osteology (1.1.
 Introduction.
 Typical vertebra.
 Cervical, thoracic, lumbar, sacral, cocccygeal vertebrae.
 Vertebral column; 1.2.
 Ribs, sternum.
 Thoracic cage as a whole; 1.3.
 Scapula, clavicle, humerus; 1.4.
 Bones of the forearm and hand; 1.5.
 Hip bone, femur, patella; 1.6.
 Bones of the leg and foot).

 Section 2.
 Craniology (2.1.
 Introduction.
 Frontal, parietal and occipital bones; 2.2.
 Sphenoid and ethmoid bones; 2.3.
 Temporal bone; 2.4.
 Bones of the facial skull; 2.5.
 Skull as a whole.
 Base and roof of the skull.
 Orbit, nasal cavity, hard palate, temporal, infratemporal and pterygopalatine fossae; 2.6.
 Age and gender features of the skull.
 Variants and anomalies of the structure of the bones of the skull).

-To successfully master the course, you need a basic general education in the field of human anatomy.
+To master the course successfully, you need a basic general education in the field of human anatomy.

-- using anatomical instruments and tools (forceps, scalpel and others)
+- to have skills in: using medical and anatomical definitions; using anatomical instruments and tools (forceps, scalpel and others).